 There seems to be as many Cambodian fried rice recipes as there are versions of Chinese-style fried rice across Southeast Asia.
 Bai cha is the most common fried rice cooked in local homes and sold at street food stalls and simple local eateries.

-Cooks of Cambodian-Chinese heritage in the capital might use lap cheong in their bai cha, while Khmer Cambodians tend to use Siem Reap sausage.
+Cooks of Cambodian-Chinese heritage might use lap cheong in the Chinese-Cambodian bai cha, while Cambodians of Khmer heritage here in Siem Reap tend to use Siem Reap sausage.
 Sometimes you’ll see a fried egg plopped on top in addition to the egg combined through the rice.

 You’ll also see fried rice made with pork and shrimps on menus, particularly in Phnom Penh; fried rice with mixed seafood, mainly found on the Cambodian coast (look for bai char Kampot and bai char Kep, named after the coastal towns where these renditions originate); and the luxuriant bai char kdam (fried rice with crab, which you’ll mainly see on menus at fancy restaurants, as crab is expensive).